 - Any amounts that the operation was owed for crops or livestock sold and delivered in the reference year for which the operation has not received payment.
 This can be computed for each commodity under marketing (Section E) and production (Section F) contracts by going back to those items, multiplying column 3 by column 5 and then subtracting column 6.
-There is no way to compute this for commodities sold in cash or open market sales. - Any balances the operation is owed for crops or livestock sold and delivered in previous years.
+There is no way to compute this for commodities sold in cash or open market sales. - Any amount the operation is owed for crops or livestock sold and delivered in previous years where the payment was not received in the current year.
 This is simply the difference between Items 1a and 1a(i).